 - Focusing on lots and lots of hand-sewing!
 Basting the seams together, hand-stitching the zipper, making hand-bound buttonholes, overcasting the seam allowances: There are so many details that can (and sometimes should) be done by hand.
 It might seem like a waste of time, but after your first project, you’ll probably find that hand-sewing is actually very relaxing.
 Plus, you have a lot more control over what you’re doing.

 Want to make a couture dress AND learn amazing hand-sewing skills?
-Check out the online Bluprint class The Couture Dress with the great Susan Khalje, and get step-by-step instruction on couture sewing techniques to create a dress with perfect fit and gorgeous details.
+Check out the online Craftsy class The Couture Dress with the great Susan Khalje, and get step-by-step instruction on couture sewing techniques to create a dress with perfect fit and gorgeous details.

 Want to really hone your fitting skills?
 Learn to create perfectly customized pieces in the class Sew the Perfect Fit with Lynda Maynard.
 You’ll complete your tailoring knowledge, so you can start making beautiful garments that fit like a dream — worthy of the best haute couture atelier.